Ashigarg123/ShiftySpeech/Readme.md

 ```bash
 gsutil cp -r https://storage.cloud.google.com/ssd_in_the_wild/real-data dataset/
 ```
+We utilize WaveFake dataset for training.
+It can be downloaded from [here](https://zenodo.org/records/5642694) Train, dev and test split used for WaveFake can be found in ``dataset/train_wav_list``
 ## Downloading the pre-trained models
 Pre-trained models can be downloaded as follows:
 ```bash